P1: CPP signature

 The key AAanalysis protocol.
 This workflow finds the physicochemical differences between two protein sets.
 Given two labelled sets of protein sequences (e.g. substrates vs. non-substrates, binders vs. non-binders, toxic vs. non-toxic), Comparative Physicochemical Profiling (CPP) identifies the set of position-resolved physicochemical features that most distinctly separate them, a determinant-discovery task that needs no black-box model.
 We call this feature set the signature of the test group.

-Key mental model.
-CPP contrasts a test group (
+CPP contrasts a test group (label=1) against a reference

 When to use it.
 Use this protocol when you have two labelled sets